tinkeros/TinkerOS/USBBoot/BareMetal.md

  - Dell Latitude D630
  - Dell Latitude E5400
  - Lenovo Thinkpad 420/430 (sometime probing is an issue, best to partition and enter IO ports manually)
-## Known laptops which boot to TinkerOS, but watchdog halts machine in less than 10 minutes
+## Known laptops which boot to TinkerOS, but watchdog halts machine in less than 10 minutes:
  - HP Probook 655 G1
  - Toshiba Satellite C655D
 ## Known not working laptops:
+ - Lenovo Yoga Pro 3